sdave0/soma-technical-assessment/README.md

 ### 2. Task Images
 - Integrated the Pexels API to fetch images based on the task title.
-- Requests are handled server-side to protect the API key.
-- Images load asynchronously with a loading state on the frontend.

 ### 3. Dependencies
 - **Logic:** Tasks can depend on multiple existing tasks.
 The system calculates the "Earliest Start Date" based on the latest due date of those dependencies.